 Scale up to optimize cache utilization on your SQL Data Warehouse tables to increase query performance

 Azure Advisor detects if your SQL Data Warehouse has high cache used percentage and a low hit percentage.
-This indicates high cache eviction which can impact the performance of your SQL Data Warehouse.
+This condition indicates high cache eviction, which can impact the performance of your SQL Data Warehouse.
 Advisor suggests that you scale up your SQL Data Warehouse to ensure you allocate enough cache capacity for your workload.